Medical expert of the article

 Symptoms of acute sinusitis

-In newborns and infants, the disease in the form of ethmoiditis develops rapidly and is difficult.
-The catarrhal form is practically not diagnosed, since the disease passes into a purulent form for several hours.
-The prevalence of general symptoms over local symptoms is marked: severe deterioration of the condition, hyperthermia, child anxiety, regurgitation, vomiting.
-The baby is disrupted by nasal breathing, and as a result - food refusal occurs.
-In addition, they note shortness of breath, especially in the position of the baby lying down, and the appearance of swelling in the angle of the orbit, discharge from the nose.
-By the end of the first - on the second day of the disease, edema of the eye socket is noted, the eye is closed or half-closed, lacrimation and hyperemia appear.
+In newborns and infants, the disease in the form of ethmoiditis develops rapidly and is severe.
+The catarrhal form is almost never diagnosed, since the disease turns into a purulent form within a few hours.
+General symptoms prevail over local ones: a sharp deterioration in the condition, hyperthermia, anxiety of the child, regurgitation, vomiting.
+The child's nasal breathing is impaired, and as a result, there is a refusal to eat.
+In addition, shortness of breath is noted, especially when the child is lying down, and the appearance of swelling in the area of the angle of the eye socket, discharge from the nose.
+By the end of the first - second day of the disease, swelling of the eye socket is noted, the eye is closed or half-closed, lacrimation and hyperemia appear.

 Classification of acute sinusitis

-The sinusitis is classified according to the duration of the disease, the nature of the inflammation, the localization of the process and the severity of the course.
+Sinusitis is classified by the duration of the disease, the nature of the inflammation, the localization of the process and the severity of the course.

-Excrete acute and recurrent sinusitis.
-To acute sinusitis include diseases lasting up to 3 months.
-If acute sinusitis is repeated 2-4 times a year, it is customary to talk about recurrent sinusitis.
+There are acute and recurrent sinusitis.
+Acute sinusitis includes diseases lasting up to 3 months.
+If acute sinusitis recurs 2-4 times a year, it is customary to talk about recurrent sinusitis.

 Acute sinusitis can be catarrhal and purulent in nature.

 In addition, acute sinusitis is differentiated depending on the localization of the inflammatory process.
-Isolate acute sinusitis (acute maxillary sinusitis), acute frontitis (acute frontal sinusitis), acute etmoiditis (acute etmoidal sinusitis), acute sphenoiditis (acute sphenoidal sinusitis), pansinusitis.
+Acute sinusitis (acute maxillary sinusitis), acute frontal sinusitis (acute frontal sinusitis), acute ethmoiditis (acute ethmoidal sinusitis), acute sphenoiditis (acute sphenoidal sinusitis), and pansinusitis are distinguished.

 Diagnosis of acute sinusitis

-In assessing the clinical picture of the disease, diagnostic acute clinical sinusitis includes:
+When assessing the clinical picture of the disease, diagnostically significant clinical criteria for acute sinusitis include:

-• the flow of purulent discharge into the posterior wall of the pharynx;
+- flow of purulent discharge down the back wall of the pharynx;

-• no effect on the appointment of intranasal decongestants;
+- lack of effect from the administration of intranasal decongestants;

 Treatment of acute sinusitis

-There is no special non-pharmacological treatment for acute sinusitis, both catarrhal and purulent.
-Diet is normal.
-Advanced mode, except for pansinusita, when appoint bed rest for 5-7 days.
+There is no special non-drug treatment for acute sinusitis, both catarrhal and purulent.
+The diet is normal.
+The regimen is extended, except for pansinusitis, when bed rest is prescribed for 5-7 days.

-It is necessary first of all to provide an outflow from the paranasal sinuses, For this, especially with catarrhal sinusitis, intranasal decon geggants are used.
-In addition, catarrhal sinusitis shows local antibacterial or antiseptic drugs.
-For this purpose, fusafungin (bioparox) is used in children over 2.5 years in a spray of 2-4 injections 4 times a day in each half of the nose for 5-7 days or hexethidine (hexoral) in a spray of 1-2 injections per each half of the nose 3 times a day also for 5-7 days.
-Children under the age of 2.5 years are prescribed hexoral in drops 1-2 drops 3-4 times a day in each half of the nose for 7-10 days.
+First of all, it is necessary to ensure drainage from the paranasal sinuses.
+For this, especially in case of catarrhal sinusitis, intranasal decongestants are used.
+In addition, local antibacterial or antiseptic drugs are indicated for catarrhal sinusitis.
+For this purpose, fusafungine (bioparox) in a spray is used in children over 2.5 years old, 2-4 sprays 4 times a day in each half of the nose for 5-7 days, or hexetidine (hexoral) in a spray is used, 1-2 sprays in each half of the nose 3 times a day, also for 5-7 days.
+Children under 2.5 years old are prescribed hexoral in drops, 1-2 drops 3-4 times a day in each half of the nose for 7-10 days.

 Использованная литература